kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 3. Click on one of the .prj files of the html Examples, in the htmlExamples folder, e.g. spreadsheet.prj

-4. Select in the Clean IDE menubar, Environment/Everything.
+4. In the Clean IDE menubar, Environment/Web Applications should be selected.
-This option is now marked.

-5. Select Environment/Edit Current ...
-Now properties of the Everything environment can be set.
-Click the path tab.

-Append the following libraries:
-{Application}\Libraries\GEC\GEC Implementation
-{Application}\Libraries\htmlGEC

-Now these libaries are part of the Everything environment.
-Projects which select this environment will find the software modules automatically.

 Installation is now complete.